rachelcarmena/how-to-teach/to-be-a-software-craftsman/README.md

-# How to teach someone to be a happy programmer
+# How to teach someone to be a software craftsman

 ![clover](https://cdn2.iconfinder.com/data/icons/devine-icons-part-2/128/Cards-Club.png)

-**Programmer's life is like a card game.
+**Software craftsman's life is like a card game.
 More cards you get, more possibilities to make a good play.**

 You get new cards for ...